Roundabout: Signalised roundabouts

 A signalised roundabout is one where one or more entry is controlled by traffic signals, rather than by assumed priority.
 For each signalised entry there will also be a signalised stopline immediately upstream on the circulatory section.
 The signals prevent blocking on the roundabout, and balance and improve traffic capacity.

-Examples include the M50 in Dublin, the Cherry Street roundabout in Kowloon, Hong Kong, Sheriffhall Roundabout in Edinburgh, Scotland, Newton Circus in Singapore, and many of the roundabouts along the Paseo de la Reforma in Mexico City.
+Examples include the M50 in Dublin; the Cherry Street roundabout in Kowloon, Hong Kong; Sheriffhall Roundabout in Edinburgh, Scotland; Newton Circus in Singapore; and many of the roundabouts along the Paseo de la Reforma in Mexico City.

 An evolution of the signalised roundabout has been proposed recently.
 It is based in avoiding stops by eliminating conflict points in roundabouts.
 This proposed new paradigm (SYROPS) forms platoons of vehicles (e.g. 2 x 3 cars) that arrive at the roundabout with speed identical to the average circulation speed in the roundabout and within the time interval (visualised as a rotating priority sector) assigned to his entrance, avoiding all the conflicts of passage and with it the stops and accelerations required in standard and in signalled roundabouts.
 Signalling signage is with lights for human drivers and optionally wireless for connected and autonomous vehicles.

-"Magic" roundabouts/ring junctions
+Magic roundabouts and ring junctions

-"Magic roundabouts" direct traffic in both directions around the central island.
-They are officially known as "ring junctions".
+"Magic" roundabouts (also known as "ring junctions") direct traffic in both directions around the central island.
 The first magic roundabout was constructed in 1972 in Swindon, Wiltshire, United Kingdom, designed by Frank Blackmore, inventor of the mini-roundabout.
 The roundabout joins five roads and consists of a two-way road around the central island, with five mini-roundabouts meeting the incoming roads.

 The name derives from the popular children's television series, The Magic Roundabout, and is considered "magic" because traffic flows in both clockwise and anticlockwise directions.
 This is achieved by surrounding the main island with one smaller roundabout per entry/exit street.
 This pattern directs traffic in the usual clockwise (in LHT installations) or counter-clockwise (in RHT installations) manner around each mini-roundabout.
 Exiting the mini-roundabouts, traffic may proceed around the central island either in the usual direction (via the outer loop), or in the inverse direction (the inner loop).
 The arrangement offers multiple paths between feeder roads.
 Drivers typically choose the shorter, most fluid route.
 Although the safety record is good, many drivers find this system intimidating, and some drivers go to great lengths to avoid them.

-Similar systems are found in the Moor End roundabout in Hemel Hempstead (Hertfordshire), which has six intersections; in High Wycombe (Buckinghamshire), the Denham Roundabout in Denham (Buckinghamshire), the Greenstead Roundabout in Colchester (Essex), "The Egg" in Tamworth (Staffordshire) and the Hatton Cross Roundabout in London.
+Similar systems to the Swindon design found elsewhere in the United Kingdom include the Plough Roundabout in Hemel Hempstead, Hertfordshire (which has six intersections); Denham Roundabout in Denham, Buckinghamshire; Greenstead Roundabout in Colchester, Essex; and the Abbey Way Gyratory in High Wycombe, Buckinghamshire.

 Churchbridge Junction in Staffordshire is a magic gyratory.
 This type of junction is similar to a magic roundabout, except that the constituent roundabouts are connected by longer lengths of roadway.